-The George Washington University offers many programs designed to inform students and employees about campus security procedures and practices.
+The George Washington University offers programs designed to inform students and employees about campus security procedures and practices.
 A common theme of all awareness and crime prevention programs is to encourage students and employees to be responsible for their own safety and for the safety of others on campus.
 Such programs are sponsored by various campus organizations throughout the year.
 These general crime prevention and security awareness programs include safety education forums, programs, and discussions about topics such as alcohol abuse, dating violence, self-defense, fire safety, emergency response and evacuation procedures, sexual assault prevention, and theft prevention.

-The Division of Safety & Facilities, the Division for Student Affairs-including Campus Living & Residential Education, as well as the Title IX Office provide programming in two major categories:
+GWPD, University Resilience, the Title IX Office, as well as the Division for Student Affairs-which includes Campus Living & Residential Education provide programming in two major categories: